FengboMa/docs.spectraguru/docs/Processing_Page/Outlier_Removal.md

 ## Introduction

-The Outlier Removal feature in SpectraGuru is designed to identify and eliminate spectra that deviate significantly from the rest of the samples.
+The Outlier removal feature in SpectraGuru is designed to identify and eliminate spectra that deviate significantly from the rest of the samples.
 This process improves the quality of spectral analysis by ensuring that anomalies or extreme values do not distort the results.
 There are three thresholds used to identify outliers: single threshold, distance threshold, and correlation threshold.

 ## How to use

 To remove outlying samples from your data:

 0. Upload data and select the spectra to be processed.
-1. Navigate to the sidebar and turn on the "Outlier Removal" toggle.
+1. Navigate to the sidebar and turn on the **Outlier removal** toggle.
 2. Adjust threshold values for one or more of the following detection criteria:
     - Single threshold: The maximum number of standard deviations from the mean any data point in a particular spectrum can be before being considered an outlier.
     - Distance threshold: The maximum number of standard deviations a spectrum can be from the average spectrum.